Yankees vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In five games over the last 10 matchups when favored by oddsmakers, the Yankees have a record of 4-1.
+- The Yankees have played as the favorite in five of their past 10 games and won four of those contests.

-- The Yankees and their opponents have combined to hit the over six times in their last 10 games with a total.
+- When it comes to hitting the over, the Yankees and their opponents are 6-4-0 in their last 10 games with a total.

 - The Yankees have not played a game with a spread over their last 10 outings.